This week’s episode is titled “Hammering out the Details. ”

 - It is certainly no part of religion to compel religion.

 - We worship unity in trinity, and trinity in unity; neither confounding the person nor dividing the substance

 It’s in Tertullian that the phrases, “If God will,” “God bless,” & “God grant” make their first appearance in writing.

-Tertullian helped provide a theological position others would later draw in the looming debates that would occupy the Church for generations.
+Tertullian helped provide a theological position others would later draw on in the looming debates that occupied the Church for generations.
 It was Tertullian’s treatment of the Trinity as being 3 persons in 1 substance; the divine and human natures of Christ; the subjection of man to original sin; and Christ’s virgin birth and bodily resurrection that helped later generations articulate a cogent position on these difficult subjects.